zeper-eng/mdsa-tools/docs/source/examples/MSM_Example.rst

 (PCA/UMAP + k-means) into a lightweight Markov-state analysis: transition matrices, stationary distribution, cohesion-over-time diagnostics, and quick visualizations.

+**Note** this module heavily relies on the fact that you have multiple "concatenated" trajectories or replicates but, will then also take that into account and not have cross-replicate boundary counts.

 What you get
 ------------
 - A :class:`~mdsa_tools.msm_modeler.MSM_Modeller` instance bound to your labels, centers,